Hsu-DBS/local-services-finder/README.md

 - Hospitals
 - ATMs

 The application retrieves the user’s current location and opens Google Maps to display nearby services based on the selected category.
+Depending on network connectivity and device performance, there may be a short delay while Google Maps loads.

 **Plugin used:** Capacitor Geolocation